cegonse/cest-docs/docs/index.md

 All features are included in a single C++ header, making it easy to integrate into any project's existing pipeline.
 Just include `cest` in each test file to compile a self-contained and runnable test

+### :material-rocket-launch: Powerful Test Runner
+Avoid rolling your own code to manage test suites, and run all Cest tests with its built-in Runner.
+Filter tests by name or only run failed tests.

 ### :material-lightbulb-on: BDD inspired API
 Write tests in a familiar BDD style, using `it`, `describe`, and `expect` — no complex C++ knowledge required.